alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Software-defined infrastructure
 -------------------------------

-Our approach - separately instantiating an isolated Environment for each project - would involve a hugely inefficient duplication of effort were it not for the advent of "software-defined infrastructure".
+Our approach - separately instantiating an isolated Environment for each project - is made possible (at least without a hugely inefficient duplication of effort) by the advent of "software-defined infrastructure".

 It is now possible to specify a whole arrangement of IT infrastructure, servers, storage, access policies and so on, completely as **code**.
 This code is executed against web services provided by infrastructure providers (the APIs of cloud providers such as Microsoft, Amazon or Google, or an in-house "private cloud" using a technology such as OpenStack), and the infrastructure instantiated.

-Our model therefore assumes the availability of a software defined infrastructure provision offering, in an ISO27001 compliant data-centre and organisation, the scripted instantiation of virtual machines, storage, and secure virtual networks.
+Our model therefore assumes the availability of a software-defined infrastructure provision offering, in an ISO 27001 compliant data-centre and organisation, the scripted instantiation of virtual machines, storage, and secure virtual networks.

-We also assume that "Identification, Authorisation and Authentication" (IAA) is available as a service from this provider, so that user account creation, the creation of security groups, the assignment of users to security groups, the restriction of access to resources by such users, login challenge by password and a second factor, password reset, and so on, are all upstream services.
+We also assume that "Identification, Authorisation and Authentication" (IAA) is available as a service from this provider, so that they provide user account creation, the creation of security groups, the assignment of users to security groups, the restriction of access to resources by such users, login challenge by password and a second factor, password reset, and other such security considerations.

-A software defined infrastructure platform, on which to build, means that the definition of the Environment can be meaningfully audited - as no aspect of it is not described formally in code, it can be fully scrutinised.
+A software-defined infrastructure platform, on which to build, means that the definition of the Environment can be meaningfully audited - as no aspect of it is not described formally in code, it can be fully scrutinised.

 Secure data science